Calories365/bot-panel/README.BotPanelArchitecture.en.md

 # Bot Panel

-A service layer for handling Telegram bots, implemented using the **Strategy** pattern with lazy handler initialization via factories (closures).
-This ensures high flexibility and modularity of the architecture.
+The service layer for Telegram bots is implemented using the Strategy pattern, with lazy handler creation via factories (closures) and processing of all requests through Horizon queues.
+This approach ensures a predictable structure, extensibility, and stable performance.

 ## Core Idea

 ### 1. Controller and Central Handler

+The webhook is handled by [`BotController`](https://github.com/Maaaaxim/bot-panel/blob/main/app/Http/Controllers/BotController.php), which builds the payload and dispatches the [`ProcessTelegramUpdate`](https://github.com/Maaaaxim/bot-panel/blob/main/app/Jobs/ProcessTelegramUpdate.php) job to the `telegram` queue managed by Horizon.
+Inside the job, control is passed to the central handler — [`TelegramHandler`](https://github.com/Maaaaxim/bot-panel/blob/main/app/Services/TelegramServices/TelegramHandler.php).

-Incoming Telegram Webhook requests first reach the controller, after which they are forwarded to the central handler — [`TelegramHandler`](https://github.com/Maaaaxim/bot-panel/blob/main/app/Services/TelegramServices/TelegramHandler.php).
-Here, the request undergoes initial processing via middleware implemented through the Laravel Pipeline.
-The middleware handles logging, filtering, and authorization before the request is routed to a specific strategy.
+At this stage, the request goes through initial processing via middleware implemented using Laravel Pipeline.
+These middleware handle logging, filtering, and authorization before the request is routed to the specific strategy.

 ### 2. Strategies